Asi0Flammeus/advent-of-code/2022/07/README.md

             - if the first is dir, create a new folder
             - else, create a new file
 - compute the sum of all folders with a size lower than 100000
+- compute which minimal folder needs to be deleting in order to free enough space of the disk